 While the flag is named after Commodore Perry, it is worth delving into the life of the American hero who uttered the words the flag bears, Captain James Lawrence.

 Like many great American heroes, Captain Lawrence’s beginnings sound like a work of fiction rather than historical fact.
 His mother died during his infancy, which wasn’t long before his Loyalist father abandoned the child to flee to Canada, leaving him in the care of his half sister.
-He studied law at Woodbury Academy, but sought a life of adventure on the high seas, enlisting in the Navy as a midshipman.
+He studied law at Woodbury Academy, but sought a life of adventure on the high seas, enlisting in the U.S. Navy as a midshipman.

 He cut his teeth seeing action during the Quasi-War, an undeclared war with Napoleonic France over shipping rights.
 Upon returning from overseas on a diplomatic mission, Lawrence learned that he had been promoted to Captain.
-He was given command of the Chesapeake, which was almost immediately attacked by blockading British ships upon leaving port.
+He was given command of the Frigate Chesapeake, which was almost immediately attacked by blockading British ships upon leaving port.

 Much like his friend Commodore Perry, Captain Lawrence was no pushover.
 Though mortally wounded, legend has it that he said to his junior officers: "Don't give up the ship.
 Fight her till she sinks.”
 Another version of his final words was: “Tell them to fire faster; don't give up the ship."
-The ship was overwhelmed by a British boarding party and Captain Lawrence died of his wounds en route to Halifax, Nova Scotia, under a British flag.
+The ship was overwhelmed by a British boarding party and Captain Lawrence died of his wounds en route to Halifax, Nova Scotia, under a Great Britain flag.